 Toyota Aygo review - Engines, performance and drive

-Lively little 3-cylinder engine makes all the right noises, but Toyota’s little Aygo is most at home in the city
+Lively three-cylinder engine makes all the right noises, but Toyota’s little Aygo is most at home in the city.

 Owners of the previous-generation Aygo will feel at home behind the wheel of the Mk2 model.
 For starters, the 1.0-litre three-cylinder engine is carried over from the old car with small but significant tweaks, while an update in 2018 unleashed a heady 71bhp.
 Overall refinement is improved, but the engine retains the thrummy soundtrack and eager nature it had before.